minhajul/activity-logger/README.md

 ```
 then execute `composer update`

-You can publish the migration with:
+You can publish the config file by running this command:
 ```php artisan vendor:publish```

 Run ```php artisan migrate``` to create related database